zwcloud/ImGui-Doc/articles/Design/RenderTree-Manipulation.md

 Two steps:

 1. Do any action that influences the looking or layout.
 See [*What triggers a re-layout in the render tree?*](https://github.com/zwcloud/ImGui.Docs/blob/master/articles/Design/RenderTree-Manipulation.md#implementation-thoughts).
-2. Set the node dirty for drawing or layout.
+2. Set the control hot.
 3. Re-draw or re-layout.

 __How to re-draw?__